top of page

 Our Vision

-As competitive junior athletes, we have a firsthand understanding of the issue at hand and acknowledge the damage that our beloved sport bears upon the environment.
-By taking action using our own connections and resources, we hope to inspire others to curb complacency and work towards a brighter and greener future.
-We are committed to achieving our vision in every way we can to both give back to our community and honor our sport.
+As competitive junior athletes, we have a firsthand understanding of the issue at hand and recognize the shortcomings of our sport in regards to the environment.
+By taking action using our own connections and resources, we hope to inspire others to join us in our work towards a brighter and greener future.
+We are committed to achieving our goal in every way we can to both give back to our community and honor our sport.

 05B6AC70-A0A0-42DD-A577-97AED2061BAE_edited.jpg